HDFGroup/h5pyd/docs/config.rst

         is ("FALSE", "TRUE").

     **track_order**
+        Controls whether links and attributes should be listed by creation order (rather than alphanumerically).
+If
-        Whether to track dataset/group/attribute creation order.
-If container creation order is tracked, its links and attributes are iterated in ascending creation order (consistent with ``dict`` in Python 3.7+); otherwise in ascending alphanumeric order.
+        track_order is True when an object is created, its links and attributes are iterated in ascending creation order (consistent with ``dict`` in Python 3.7+); otherwise in ascending alphanumeric order.
 Global configuration value can be overridden for